danielbodnar/awesome-stars/README.md

 ## terraform

+- [darraghoriordan/use-miller](https://github.com/darraghoriordan/use-miller) - A NestJS and NextJS app for selling software products and showing examples of how-tos
 - [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loca
 - [awslabs/aws-terraform-dev-container](https://github.com/awslabs/aws-terraform-dev-container) - A VSCode Dev Container with tools to help you build and manage AWS infrastructure with Terraform
 - [mujx/dhall-terraform](https://github.com/mujx/dhall-terraform) - Generate dhall records from terraform resouces, data_sources & providers